DIRECTORS ELECTED BY ASSET OWNERS

 |Dr Renosi Mokate, Chairperson of the Board of Trustees of the Government Employees Pension Fund (GEPF)

-Dr Renosi Mokate is the Chairperson of the Board of Trustees of the Government Employees Pension Fund (GEPF) and is Executive Director: Graduate School of Business, University of South Africa.
-She has a PhD in Development Economics and Planning and extensive experience of development strategies within the global arena.
-She is former Executive Director: World Bank Group and former Deputy Governor, South African Reserve Bank (SARB) where she also served on the Monetary Policy Committee, and as Chairperson of the SARB College Council, SA Mint (Pty) Ltd and the South African Note Company (Pty) Ltd.
+Dr Renosi Mokate is the Chairperson of the Board of Trustees of the Government Employees Pension Fund (GEPF) and is Executive Director and CEO: Graduate School of Business Leadership, University of South Africa.
+She has held various positions in the public sector and academia and has extensive experience of development strategies within the global arena.
+She is a former Executive Director: World Bank Group and former Deputy Governor, South African Reserve Bank (SARB) where she also served on the Monetary Policy Committee and as the G20 Forum Central Bank Deputy for South Africa.
+She has held numerous board positions in the public and private sectors.
+She holds a PhD and MA from the University of Delaware.
+Her areas of specialisation are Development Economics, Urban Economics and Policy Analysis.

 |Niels Erik Petersen, CIO, Unipension